rootwork/dotfiles/SETUP.md

 3. Copy the _contents_ of previous profile directory into the new `*.default[-release]` directory.
 Remove the previous profile directory if desired.
 4. Open program again and make sure everything loads.

+## Ferdium

+As of this writing (June 2022), the process is to [download the latest nightly](https://github.com/ferdium/ferdium-app/releases) (`amd64.deb`) and install.

 ## Other manual installs

 * QEMU (`sudo apt install -y qemu qemu-system-x86`) plus [QuickEmu](https://github.com/wmutschl/quickemu), in lieu of VirtualBox, if needed

+# Finish setup

+* `sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y && sudo apt autoclean -y`
+* You may want to selectively re-copy [config settings](#grab-private-config-settings-and-load-them) for the programs you just manually installed, if any of them overwrote it in the process.
+* Run **Startup Applications** and confirm the following are listed: Guake, Ulauncher, Autokey, Ferdium, Mullvad (if used)
+* Log out and log back in

 # Bluetooth setup